Dental Crown Types, Materials, and Costs

 There can be many reasons a dental crown is necessary:

-1. The tooth is weakened, broken, or worn and must be restored.
+1. The tooth is weakened, broken, or worn and needs restoration.

-2. A dental crown may be required to cover and protect a tooth with fillings, leaving little of the remaining tooth.
+2. A dental crown covers and protects a tooth with fillings, leaving little of the remaining tooth.

 3. To conceal discolored or otherwise damaged teeth for cosmetic reasons.